Adventure Leaders

 throughout the year

 We offer a variety of immersive nature field trips and workshops year-round, covering a wide range of engaging topics.
-Activities may include plant identification walks, insect discovery hikes, bird-watching, lessons in community science, nature journaling, gratitude circles, night hikes, basket weaving, survival skills, nature-inspired art, animal tracking, and much more!
+Activities may include plant identification walks, insect discovery hikes, bird-watching, ropes course days, lessons in community science, nature journaling, gratitude circles, night hikes, basket weaving, survival skills, nature-inspired art, animal tracking, and much more!
 Check our events page regularly for upcoming dates.